SuperRonan/RayTracingFull/README.md

 You can launch the VS 2017 project with RayCasting_git/project2017/RayCasting.sln.

-The projects works with x64 configuration and should also work with win32 (not sure).
+The projects works with x64 configuration and should also work with win32.
 Be sure to launch the release version, and launch it with Ctrl + F5 to avoid the debugger and improve performances.